 - Quality Measures.
 This part of the rating is based on 16 different physical and clinical measures for nursing home residents.

 The system awards locations a 1- to 5-star rating based on how they measure up to the above criteria.
 According to CMS, “Nursing homes with 5 stars are considered to have much above average quality, and nursing homes with 1 star are considered to have quality much below average.”

-Short-term care costs at a skilled nursing facility are dependent on the duration of a patient’s stay as well as the level of care required.
-Like independent and assisted living, costs will also vary based on geographic area and whether a room is private or semi-private (shared with one or more people).
+Short-term care costs at a skilled nursing community are dependent on the duration of a patient’s stay as well as the level of care required.
+Like independent and assisted living, costs will also vary based on location and whether a room is private or semi-private.

 Many seniors opt to stay in their own homes rather than move to a senior living community.
 However, they may still need or want assistance.
 A variety of organizations can assist seniors in their own homes.
 Home health care agencies can provide a variety of health care services, and non-medical companion services can help people with cooking, cleaning, and other home-making services.

 For home care, it’s best to start by making a list of the services that are most important to you or your loved one.
 Break the list down into categories, arranged by priority:

 - Medical needs.
 Do you or your loved one need help organizing or taking medication?
 Do you need regular help monitoring a medical condition like high blood pressure or diabetes?
 Is there a need for short- or longer-term wound care?